Table of Contents

-Blackburn’s Director of the Student Success Center (“SSC”) serves as the primary contact for students requesting accommodations related to a disability; the Director of Human Resources is the College’s ADA compliance officer.
-Students requesting an accommodation may need to present to the SSC relevant, verifiable, professional documentation or assessment reports confirming the existence of a disability as defined by the ADA, and meet with the Director of the SSC in order to confirm the disability as defined by the ADA claim and to assist College officials in determining what accommodations may be warranted.
-The Director of the SSC will use all available documentation to determine what if any accommodations are appropriate for each individual situation.
+Blackburn’s Student Wellbeing Coordinator serves as the primary contact for students requesting accommodations related to a disability; the Director of Human Resources is the College’s ADA compliance officer.
+Students requesting an accommodation may need to present to relevant, verifiable, professional documentation or assessment reports confirming the existence of a disability as defined by the ADA, and meet with the Student Wellbeing Coordinator in order to confirm the disability as defined by the ADA claim and to assist College officials in determining what accommodations may be warranted.
+The Student Wellbeing Coordinator will use all available documentation to determine what if any accommodations are appropriate for each individual situation.
 Information regarding a student’s disability will be treated in a confidential manner in accordance with Blackburn College policies as well as applicable federal and state law.

-After a disability as defined by the ADA has been confirmed, the Director of the SSC will notify the student of approved appropriate accommodations.
+After a disability as defined by the ADA has been confirmed, the Student Wellbeing Coordinator will notify the student of approved appropriate accommodations.
 The student will need to notify and coordinate with appropriate college staff and faculty on implementation of accommodations.